 A facelift with Dr. D’Amico & Dr. Ferrauiola can reverse this march of time, at least for a while.
 A facelift removes loose skin on your face and neck, tightens and repositions the underlying support tissue, and removes excess fat.
 Facelifts can take 10 to 15 years off your face and are excellent procedures for both women and men.

 What is a Facelift?

 A facelift is one of the most common procedures to reposition tissues and give the face a naturally rejuvenated appearance.
 The goal of facial rejuvenation is primarily restoration.
-With aging, two basic things happen: the first is that the connective tissue attachments between the soft tissues and the facial skeletal bones stretch out, causing the skin and tissues to move out of position, creating heavy nasolabial folds, jowls and the turkey bands in the neck.
+With aging, two basic things happen: the first is that the connective tissue attachments between the soft tissues and the facial skeletal bones stretch out, causing the skin and tissues to move out of position, creating heavy nasolabial folds, jowls, and turkey bands in the neck.
 The other aging change is a loss of actual tissue volume (collagen and fat).
-Women and men visit Dr. Richard D’Amico & Dr. Ferrauiola in Englewood for face lift surgery because he provides exceptional results that make them look years younger, yet natural*.
+Women and men visit Dr. Richard D’Amico & Dr. Ferrauiola in Englewood for facelift surgery because he provides exceptional results that make them look years younger, yet natural*.

 Ideal Candidates for Facelift Surgery